adhishm/jenkins2-course-spring-petclinic/readme.md

 For pull requests, editor preferences are available in the [editor config](https://github.com/spring-projects/spring-petclinic/blob/master/.editorconfig) for easy use in common text editors.
 Read more and download plugins at <http://editorconfig.org>.

+# About this fork

+This fork was created for a jenkins2 course by Wes Higbee.